hashicorp-interviews/education-assignments/manager/assignment.md

 1. Create a new, public GitHub repository (do not fork this repository).
 Make sure the repository is publicly accessible so we can review your submission.
 1. Before editing, commit [the initial version of the sample text](terraform-getting-started.md) to the main branch of the repository.
-1. Create a new branch and update the sample text to satisfy the style guide.
+1. Create a new branch and update the sample text with your improvements.
-1. Create a pull request for your proposed changes to the text.
-Do not merge the pull request.
+1. Open a pull request with your proposed changes and include any feedback for the author.
+1. Do not merge the pull request.

 When editing: